popgengui/agestrucnb/README.md

 	   your distribution does not include them, please see https://packaging.python.org/tutorials/installing-packages/.

-	2. SimuPOP, a python package, available at http://simupop.sourceforge.net.
-See the installation instructions at http://simupop.sourceforge.net/Main/Download.
-The SimuPOP installation page recommends using an Anaconda Python installation, since the conda package distribution collection includes a pre-compiled simuPOP package.
-	    Python 3.6 users using the Anaconda3 distribution can easily install simuPOP with
+	2. SimuPOP, a python package, hosted at http://simupop.sourceforge.net.
+See our instllation section below for recommendations on aquiring this package.
+As we note below, the easiest way to install simuPOP is through the 64-bit, Anaconda3 python3 distribution, with the following.

 		conda config --add channels conda-forge
 		conda install simupop

-	    The Anaconda python3 distribution is escpecially recommended for Windows users.
-	    Aquiring simupop without using the conda package manager requires compiling simuPOP source code, which can difficult in Windows.
-See the simuPOP web page, noted above, for details.
+	    This not only the fastest way to install it, but, for 64-bit Windows users, by far the most convenient.

 	3. Other python packages, available through pip with the command "pip install <package>", or, if you use the Anaconda distribution of python, "conda install <package>".